Secure IP Address Allocation at Cloud Scale: Modeling the IP Address Pool

 \paragraph{$\text{\textsc{Init}}(ip,\theta)\longrightarrow (\theta')$}: Accepts a new $ip$ into the pool that was never previously allocated, and returns an updated state $\theta'$.
 All calls to \textsc{Allocate} and \textsc{Release} are paired in order, such that IP addresses are in use by at most one tenant at a time.

-We next describe different allocation policies considered in \toolname{} and provide their implementation in natural language and pseudocode.
+We next describe different allocation policies considered in our evaluation, providing their implementation in natural language and pseudocode.
 Note that if the \textsc{Release} and \textsc{Init} interfaces are not provided, it is assumed that the default implementations presented in \autoref{alg:releaseinit} are used.
+Of these policies, the \Random policy is implemented in practice by cloud providers~\cite{pauley_measuring_2022, borgolte_cloud_2018}, and the \LRU and \Tagged policies were proposed by a prior work~\cite{pauley_measuring_2022}.
+In addition to these policies that encompass the current state of the art, we propose and evaluate a new policy, \textit{IP scan segmentation}.